 Depending on the area of the brain affected, mobility and consciousness can be impacted by a traumatic brain injury.
 In instances where a TBI causes lapses in consciousness, service dogs are trained to stimulate their owner and with a nudge or a lick to return them to consciousness.
 In addition, after someone sustains a TBI, tasks that used to be simple, such as picking up an item can become a complex process.
 Service dogs can further assist with the retrieval of an item that’s fallen.
 Furthermore, they can assist with the process of getting dressed if a person’s traumatic brain injury transforms that act into a complicated sequence of events.

 Service dogs represent one piece in the greater puzzle of fighting the war within.
 For our service members, one large piece of that puzzle is a critical need for facilities to address their invisible wounds of war.
 The Intrepid Fallen Heroes Fund addresses this need through our network of Intrepid Spirit Centers.
 Each center is a satellite to the National Intrepid Center of Excellence, opened in 2010.
-Seven Intrepid Spirit Centers are now completed and operational at military bases around the country, with three additional centers planned.
+Eight Intrepid Spirit Centers are now completed and operational at military bases around the country, with twp additional centers planned.
 Learn more about IFHF’s mission, and how your support can help us heal our heroes.

 Posted on September 3 2018 in Blog